MattStellisoft/tailwindcss-generator/README.md

 - You lose ability to customise your configuration using Tailwind CLI.

 ## User Guide

+### Using JSON

+- Get the contents of `tailwind-classes.json` and decode it as JSON in your application.
+- Create a method in your application that performs the steps needed to generate the CSS as demonstrated in the laravel-example.php file.

+### Using a Database

 - Create a table in your database (in the example code it's named `tailwind-classes`) and make sure it has a name field (VARCHAR) to store the classname; A rule field (VARCHAR) to store any rules that may apply to the selector; A category field (VARCHAR) used to group classes by category and a data field (JSON), to store the styles that apply to a given class.
 - Run the generate-tailwind-sql.php script using the command `php generate-tailwind-sql.php`.
 This will generate the insert query and place it in a current directory as `tailwind-insert.sql`.